kyegomez/Athena-for-Search/README.md

 We are on a quest to redefine the future of search, and we invite you to be a part of this journey.
 As we come together as creators, innovators, and dreamers, we believe in the power of diversity and collective intelligence.
 Every line of code, every algorithm, every design, contributes to the tapestry of Athena.

-## The Rewards of Creation

-In recognition of your efforts and as a token of our appreciation, we have introduced "Creation Credits".
-For every meaningful contribution, you will be rewarded with these credits, a testament to your role in Athena's growth.
-These credits can be redeemed for premium features or even exchanged for monetary rewards.

-## Join Us

-APAC AI is also expanding its horizons and looking for like-minded individuals to join our ranks.
-If you share our passion for advancing humanity through next-generation Human-Computer Interfaces, we invite you to explore our open positions in development, design, product management, and AI research.

-Together, let us bring about a revolution in human-computer interaction, empowering individuals and organizations with unprecedented access to information.
-Athena beckons you.
-Will you answer her call?

-# Creators United
-Join us at Agora, where we are devoted to advancing humanity through creation.
-Let's shape a world that cherishes the spirit of innovation and values the joy of helping others.

 [Agora link](https://discord.gg/qUtxnK2NMf)